-- an LGC is surrendered for each MWh of GreenPower Generation sold through the GreenPower Product (subject to conditions outlined in Section 3.8); and - where only a proportion of the generation from a GreenPower Generator is eligible for use in a GreenPower Product (see Section 5.2.2), GreenPower Providers and GreenPower Corporate Direct Participants can only claim that eligible portion for a GreenPower Product, as defined under the conditions in the GreenPower Generator approval by the Program Manager.
+- an LGC is surrendered for each MWh of GreenPower Generation sold through the GreenPower Product, subject to the conditions outlined in Section 3.11; and - any behind the meter usage of renewable electricity from a GreenPower Generator has been matched with LGCs and deducted from generation claims; and - where only a proportion of the generation from a GreenPower Generator is eligible for use in a GreenPower Product (see Section 5.2.2), GreenPower Providers and GreenPower Corporate Direct Participants can only claim that eligible portion for a GreenPower Product, as defined under the conditions in the GreenPower Generator approval by the Program Manager.

 Any claim found to be invalid (i.e. if either of the above conditions are not satisfied) will be rejected, and it will be the GreenPower Provider's or GreenPower Corporate Direct Participant's responsibility to rectify the GreenPower purchase.
-See Section 3.6 for balancing supply and demand.
+See Section 3.8 for balancing supply and demand.

-3.6 Balancing GreenPower Supply and Demand
+3.8 Balancing GreenPower Supply and Demand

-GreenPower Providers are required to have made valid claims for GreenPower purchases (as defined in Section 3.5) equivalent to the amount sold to their GreenPower Customers through their GreenPower Product within the Settlement Period.
+GreenPower Providers are required to have made valid claims for GreenPower purchases (as defined in Section 3.7) equivalent to the amount sold to their GreenPower Customers through their GreenPower Product within the Settlement Period.

-The Program Manager will allow a 3 month reconciliation period after the end of the Settlement Period.
-That is, GreenPower Providers must have transferred the required number of LGCs into their GreenPower Designated Account within this timeframe (see Section 3.7 for further details).
+The Program Manager will allow a three-month reconciliation period after the end of the Settlement Period.
+That is, GreenPower Providers must have transferred the required number of LGCs into their GreenPower Designated Account within this timeframe (see Section 3.9 for further details).